AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 =====================

 Similarly, the search functionality for types is also exposed through REST API and the client libraries method ``GetTypesAsync``.
 The query syntax and the request parameters are the same.
-The only difference is the resource you're searching on, and you can filter on different properties for types than for streams.
+The only difference is the resource you're searching on, and you can search on different properties for types than for streams.
 The searchable properties are below.
 See [Types](xref:sdsTypes) for more information.

 | Property          | Searchable |